xiechenxavier/miniBlockchain/README.md

 That's a project assigned by teacher, which merely shows an implementatioin of a basical mini-blockchain with P2P network and UDP transmission.
 If you'd like to try it on your PC.

+Before using it, you have to modify the IP address in Server,Miner to adapt your own PC.

 First, executing the Server by typing:

 - python Server.py